WICG/aom/explainer.md

 ```

 The full list of properties of an AccessibleNode will be discussed below.
+The important thing to keep in mind is that the AOM doesn't add any
+new vocabulary or semantics; all of the properties are concepts that
+already exist in ARIA or other parts of existing web specifications.
+The only thing that's new is providing a functional, as opposed to a
+declarative, interface.

 The AOM can be used as a form of feature detection and validation, in
 particular when using ARIA attributes.
 For example, we can set an